 The vast majority of Californians (almost 80%) live in areas that fail to meet the state’s health-based air quality standards.
 The problem affects low-income and minority communities disproportionately because these groups tend to live in areas where air pollution is worst.
 Outdoor air pollution has been linked to both the cause of new asthma and the exacerbation of existing asthma.

 Reducing exposure to outdoor air pollution isn’t simply a matter of making cars and diesel trucks run cleaner.
 Land use and transportation planning decisions – like housing built next to high traffic roadways, or industrial facilities placed near schools – also have a tremendous impact on the health and wellbeing of our communities.
 Priorities include:

 - Reducing exposure to diesel emissions, particulate matter, ozone, nitrogen dioxide, sulfur dioxide, and other pollutants, especially in communities disproportionately affected by asthma and environmental injustices.

 - Incorporating a health perspective into land-use decision making, ensuring a buffer between sources of pollution and sensitive sites (e.g. housing and schools).

 - Supporting climate change policies that maximize health benefits.

 Californians spend nearly 90% of their time during the week indoors, and much of that time is in the home where many environmental asthma triggers exist.
-Tobacco smoke, consumer products, mold, cockroaches and rodents, and dust mites have been linked to asthma and asthma exacerbation.
-Many of these triggers can be linked to substandard housing conditions that leave renters dependent on landlords to properly limit exposure to unhealthy conditions and asthma triggers.
+Tobacco smoke, consumer products like cleaning supplies, pesticides, and scented “air fresheners”, mold, cockroaches and rodents, and dust mites have been linked to asthma and asthma exacerbation.
+Many of these triggers can be linked to substandard housing conditions that leave renters dependent on landlords to properly limit exposure to unhealthy conditions.
 Priorities include: